umutcanaltin/fpgai_compiler/docs/ecosystem/external_hls_integration.md

 The manifest declares the scalar type and ordered operator attributes under `integration.hls`.
 FPGAI generates a stable top wrapper and reference testbench.
-Later sprints will add tensor-layout, streaming, multi-input, stateful, and training ABIs.
+Future cleanup work will add tensor-layout, streaming, multi-input, stateful, and training ABIs.

 ## Programmatic use